Welcome Visitor Saturday, November 23, 2024

 Share:

-Tags: Abstract Ventures, aging in place, Amith Nagarajan, Athena Diagnostics, biometrics, CompBenefits, Coventry, Duncan Dashiff, Ephiphany Health, Harry Jacobson, health IT, HealthAmerica, healthcare, iKare, information technology, Jim Anderson, managed care, meaningful use, monitoring, Nashville Health Care Council, Navihealth, NeighborMD, ParentalHealth, PERS, Pharos Capital, Phil Bredesen, Phil Hertik, Preferred Care, private equity, Qualcomm, Robert Hendrick, Solidus, Tandem Healthcare, telemedicine, Vanderbilt Health Services, Vanderbilt University, venture capital, Windsor Health
+Tags: Abstract Ventures, aging in place, Amith Nagarajan, Athena Diagnostics, biometrics, CompBenefits, Coventry, Duncan Dashiff, Ephiphany Health, Harry Jacobson, health IT, HealthAmerica, healthcare, iKare, information technology, Jim Anderson, managed care, meaningful use, monitoring, Nashville Health Care Council, Navihealth, NeighborMD, ParentalHealth, PERS, Pharos Capital Group, Phil Bredesen, Phil Hertik, Preferred Care, private equity, Qualcomm, Robert Hendrick, Solidus, Tandem Healthcare, telemedicine, Vanderbilt Health Services, Vanderbilt University, venture capital, Windsor Health

 Powered by Bondware